 - What advice would you give to… the President of your college?
 Your prior/current boss?
 The CEO of your company?
 (Etc.)

-- What is a company inside your industry/outside your industry you admire, and why?
+- Which company inside your industry/outside your industry do you admire, and why?

 - Tell me about a business leader you admire, and why?